deepdrive/deepdrive/README.md

 cd deepdrive
 ```

-> Optional - Activate the Python conda env or virtualenv with Tensorflow is installed, then
+> Optional - Activate the Python conda env or virtualenv with Tensorflow installed, then

 > Note: If you use Anaconda (we recommend Miniconda) - only use `pip install` in your deepdrive conda environment, never `conda install`